ahmedmujtaba1944/SQA_RoadMap/README.md

 ### Object-Oriented Programming (OOP)
 - OOP is a programming paradigm that structures code around the concept of "objects," which can encapsulate(contian) data and behavior.
-In OOP, programs are designed by modeling real-world entities as objects and defining their interactions.this paradigm is based on four key principles:
+In OOP, programs are designed by modeling real-world entities as object and defining their interactions.this paradigm is
+- Based on four key principles:
 1. Encapsulation
 2. Inheritance
 3. Polymorphism